Purdue-CS193/homework-0-e-li222/index.md

+#Emily Li's First CS193 Homework
+- the fun questions and lighthearted mood
+- the friendliness and willingness of the lecturers to help and answer questions
+- the magic words lol

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.